AllianceSoftware/alliance-platform-py/packages/ap-frontend/docs/overview.rst

     - In production it is handled by ``production-ssr-server.ts`` which works with the production built files.

 Currently, the only thing that gets rendered on the server is React components. :class:`~alliance_platform.frontend.templatetags.react.ComponentSSRItem` is used to describe the component that needs to be rendered.
-See it's documentation for details on how each component is serialized.
+See its documentation for details on how each component is serialized.

 .. admonition:: Disabling SSR